CHASE Mobile® for Seniors

 We later chose to focus primarily on the onboarding process, as it emphasizes learning and significantly enhances the overall user experience.

-Tutorial and Onboarding (Elaborated)
+Tutorial and Onboarding (Selected)

 Develop a user-friendly onboarding process that introduces users to the app’s basic features.
 Include interactive tutorials and practice modes (gamifications) to help seniors become familiar with using the app.